 With this in mind its not surprise that Smart Phones finally hold the bigger slice of the mobile phone market across the globe.
 Of all phones purchased throughout 2012, 51.6% were Smart Phones.
 According to IDC’s Worldwide Quarterly mobile Phone Tracker the total sales for all phones shipped during the first quarter of 2013 has reached 418.6 million phones.
 So annually just shy of 2 billion mobile phones were shipped in 2012 and a billion of these were Smart Phones.

 Amongst the big hitters in the Smart Phone world the competition is fierce as each strives for increased market share.
 So far this has helped bring us fantastic styling, great features and an increasingly robust range of devices.
-Samsung, Apple, HTC, Nokia to name but a few are already household names in the West and making increasing inroads into the relatively new but rapidly emerging markets in the rest of the world.
+Samsung, Apple, HTC, Nokia, Xiaomi to name but a few are already household names in the West and making increasing inroads into the relatively new but rapidly emerging markets in the rest of the world.
 There’s a long way to go before certain developing nations are able to benefit from the data rich services carried by Smart Phones and until networks are strengthened throughout these economies the Feature phone will retain its place as an important communications tool.